SHREERAJ10/SHREERAJ10/README.md

 <b>I am Shreeraj Shrestha, currently a high school student, from Nepal.<br> Apart from school I like to learn and develop my coding and problem solving skills by simply coding and making projects.</b>

-- 🔭 I’m currently working on some small projects and learning more and more about coding and development.
+- 🔭 I’m currently working on some small projects focusing on building real life useful projects.
-- 🌱 I’m currently learning python.
+- 🌱 I’m currently learning Machine Learning basics.
 - 📫 How to reach me: shreerajshrestha113@gmail.com